ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 Adding a new Network Platform
 `````````````````````````````

-A top level playbook is required such as `ansible/test/integration/eos.yaml` which needs to be references by `ansible/test/integration/network-all.yaml`
+A top level playbook is required such as ``ansible/test/integration/eos.yaml`` which needs to be references by ``ansible/test/integration/network-all.yaml``

 Where to find out more
 ======================

+If you'd like to know more about the plans for improving testing Ansible then why not join the `Testing Working Group <https://github.com/ansible/community/blob/master/MEETINGS.md>`_.